l2beat/l2beat/packages/backend/discovery/metal/ethereum/diffHistory.md

       template:
 +        "opstack/SystemConfig"
       descriptions:
-+        ["Contains configuration parameters such as the Sequencer address, the L2 gas limit and the unsafe block signer address."]
++        ["Contains configuration parameters such as the Sequencer address, gas limit on this chain and the unsafe block signer address."]
     }
 ```